Skip to main content

 You can click on the headings below to find out more about each method of recovery:

-If the claim that caused the overpayment has ended and HMRC cannot collect the money back from ongoing payments of tax credits they will try and recover the debt directly from you.
+If the claim that caused the overpayment has ended and HMRC cannot pass the debt to DWP, they will try and recover the debt directly from you.

 When this happens, HMRC pass the collection to their Debt Management section.